thhapke/DI-Knowlege-Base/Docker/README.md

-# Some Note about Docker on DI
+# Some Notes about Docker on SAP Data Intelligence
 In general you can use any docker image to run on DI.
 You only have to ensure that it is correctly tagged so that the pipeline scheduler can select the appropriate docker container that provides the libraries required by the operators.

 You might run into the challenge of using operators having tags that none of the existing docker image complies with, e.g. 'flowagent' and 'python36'.
 Then either you